joshaeby/IsotopeResponses/README.md

 2. **Nuclear_Response_Data.dat** contains the coefficients of the polynomial characterizing dark-matter--nucleus scattering through a variety of non-relativistic operators.
-	 These are calcluated using the nuclear shell code **BigStick**, available online at https://github.com/cwjsdsu/BigstickPublick; see https://arxiv.org/abs/1801.08432 for information.
+	 These are calcluated using the nuclear shell code <tt>BigStick</tt>, available online at [this link via GitHub](https://github.com/cwjsdsu/BigstickPublick); see [this paper](https://arxiv.org/abs/1801.08432) for information.

 	- The 20 isotopes included are: 12C, 14N, 24Mg, 25Mg, 27Al, 28Si, 29Si, 30Si, 54Fe, 56Fe, 57Fe, 58Fe, 58Ni, 60Ni, 70Ge, 72Ge, 73Ge, 74Ge, 87Sr, 88Sr.
 These are labeled by their atomic and mass numbers (_Z,A_).